-1. Fixing natural mortality at the prior of 0.193

-- 2. Fixing the von Bertalanffy k at the external estimate of 0.247 - 3.
+- 1. Fixing natural mortality at the prior of 0.193 (as M was estimated in the pre-STAR base) - 2.
+Fixing the von Bertalanffy k at the external estimate of 0.247 - 3.
 Using the PacFIN expanded length composition data - 4.
 Data weighting scenarios including unweighted, harmonic means (McAllister-Ianelli method), and Francis weights

 The following sensitivities are based on the pre-STAR base model and indicate areas that the STAT identified as either areas of uncertainty or model sensitivities outlined in the Accepted Practices and Guidelines document.
-A summary of parameters for all sensitivity runs is in Table 27.
+A summary of parameters for all sensitivity runs is in Table 25.

-Fixing either natural mortality or the von Bertalanffy k parameter results in a stock with higher spawning output in 2018 as compared to the base model (Figure 42).
+Fixing either natural mortality or the von Bertalanffy k parameter results in a stock with higher spawning output in 2018 as compared to the base model (Figure 45).